michaelhyi/personal-website/README.md

 ## About

 This repository contains the source code to my personal website and film blog.
-It is a showcase of all my software engineering experience, portfolio, and resume as well as my passion for cinema.
+It is a showcase of my software engineering experience, portfolio, resume, and my passion for cinema.

 ## Tech Stack